Co-founder and Chairman

 Postrel is the author most recently of The Power of Glamour: Longing and the Art of Visual Persuasion, published in November by Simon & Schuster.
 Her previous books are The Substance of Style (2003) and The Future and Its Enemies (1998).
 She is a regular columnist for Bloomberg View.

 She teaches a seminar on “Glamour: Theory and Practice” in the Branding MPS program at the School of Visual Arts in New York.

 From July 1989 to January 2000, Postrel was the editor of Reason magazine and vice president of the Reason Foundation.

 She has been a columnist for The Wall Street Journal, The Atlantic, The New York Times, and Forbes and its companion technology magazine Forbes ASAP.
 Her work was featured in The Best American Science and Nature Writing 2009 and The Best American Science and Nature Writing 2004.

-Daniel Shuchman is a money manager at MSD Capital, LP, the personal investment office of Michael S. Dell.
+Daniel Shuchman is a fund manager at MSD Capital, L.P., a New York-based investment firm.
 Prior to that Daniel worked at Goldman Sachs & Co., and at Gotham Partners, a private investment partnership.
 He is a graduate of the University of Pennsylvania, where he studied history and philosophy.
 After graduation, Daniel worked at the Manhattan Institute, a non-profit public policy organization.
-Daniel has been published in The Wall Street Journal, Reason magazine, The Harvard Journal of Law and Public Policy, and Survival (the journal of the International Institute for Strategic Studies.)
-He is a trustee of the Horace Mann School and he lives in New York City with his wife and two young children.
+Daniel has been published in The Wall Street Journal, Reason, Forbes, The Harvard Journal of Law and Public Policy, and Survival (the journal of the International Institute for Strategic Studies.)
+He lives in New York City with his wife and two children.